learn-co-students/rails-edit-update-action-readme-online-web-sp-000/README.md

 end
 ```

-Now if you go to the edit page and make changes to the `title` or `description` form elements you will see they are changed when the form is submitted, so the `edit` and `update` functions are working properly!
+Now if you go to the `edit` page and make changes to the `title` or `description` form elements, you will see they are changed when the form is submitted.
+The `edit` and `update` functions are working properly!

 ## Extra Credit

 * When only one form element is updated, such as the `title`, does the `description` also get updated?

 * How could we refactor this form code?
-You may notice that we have a form for the `new` and `edit` actions, is there a better way of doing this?
+You may notice that we have a form for the `new` and `edit` actions.
+Is there a better way of doing this?

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/rails-edit-update-action-readme' title='Edit/Update Action'>Edit/Update Action</a> on Learn.co and start learning to code for free.</p>
-<a href='https://learn.co/lessons/rails-edit-update-action-readme' data-visibility='hidden'>View this lesson on Learn.co</a>

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/rails-edit-update-action-readme'>Edit/Update Action</a> on Learn.co and start learning to code for free.</p>